EricScyty3/Chinese-Checkers-Platform/README.md

 ./app
 ```

-To be noticed, you must install additional packages so that the executable can be run based on the necessary libraries, so please look at the [installation](https://github.com/fjvallarino/monomer/blob/main/docs/tutorials/00-setup.md).
+To be noticed, you must install additional packages so that the GUI library can be run, so please look at the [installation](https://github.com/fjvallarino/monomer/blob/main/docs/tutorials/00-setup.md).
 For Mac users, the following commands are required to install the `sdl2` and `glew`.

 ```bash
 brew install sdl2